Unboxed-Software/solana-course/README.md

 While you can absolutely just jump into the lessons below, we suggest you start by reading our [Course Guide](./content/getting-started.md) first for a primer on how lessons are organized and how you can get the most out of them.

-### Module 1 - Client interaction with the Solana Network
+### Module 1 - Client interaction with the Solana network
    1. [Read data from the network](./content/intro-to-reading-data.md)
    2. [Write data to the network](./content/intro-to-writing-data.md)
    3. [Interact with wallets](./content/interact-with-wallets.md)